Yue-Jiang/pzfx/cran-comments.md

   I am the maintainer and this is correct.

-There were two flagged spelling issues in read_col.Rd:
+There were three flagged spelling issues:

+* "GraphPad"
 * "XFormat"
 * "YFormat"